Color Theory for Designer, Part 3: Creating Your Own Color Palettes

 We’ve been over the different types of color schemes above.
 Now, let’s try creating a few of our own.
 There are plenty of tools online that will help you create a color scheme, but let’s forget about those for now and just use Photoshop.

-Lets try breaking away from the color scheme types already mentioned, and create some custom schemes.
-While it’s important to know the ways that different colors interact and how traditional schemes are created, for most design projects you’ll likely create custom schemes that don’t strictly adhere to any predefined patterns.
+Let’s try breaking away from the color scheme types already mentioned, and create some custom palettes (which is what a set of colors that don’t follow one of the predefined traditional patterns are technically called).
+While it’s important to know the ways that different colors interact and how traditional schemes are created, for most design projects you’ll likely create palettes that don’t strictly adhere to any predefined patterns.

-So, for the purposes of our project here, we’ll create three color schemes each for two different websites.
-Our hypothetical clients are a modern architecture design blog and a high-end women’s clothing retailer who specializes in Victorian-influenced apparel.
+So, for the purposes of our project here, we’ll create three color palettes each for two different websites.
+Our hypothetical clients are a fitness app and a high-end women’s subscription box service.

-For our apparel store, here’s a traditional monochromatic scheme, with white added in as a neutral.
+For our subscription box site, here’s a traditional monochromatic scheme, with light gray added in as a neutral.

-For our design blog, we’ve gone with a color scheme made up of shades and tints of gray.
+For our fitness app, we’ve gone with a color scheme made up of shades and tints of gray.

 Adding a couple shades of red to the gray color scheme adds a lot of visual interest and the potential for creating extra emphasis on certain parts within your designs.